 Do you have to wait a long time before the lights go back on?
-Here are six ways to keep you and your family entertained during a power outage.
+Here are six ways to keep you and your family productive and sane during a power outage.

-A power outage surely is annoying, no question there.
-So it’s best to make the most of this time instead of frowning.
-Whether you want to tackle some long-forgotten chores, or fire up the charcoal grill in the backyard for a neighborhood cookout, we have six tips to keep your family busy during a power outage:
+A power outage is annoying- we get it!
+But you can still make the most of your time together in the dark.
+Whether you want to tackle some long-forgotten chores or fire up the charcoal grill in the backyard for a neighborhood cookout, these tips will keep your family happily entertained and occupied during a power outage:

 - Put everyone to work